-]
+],

+"close_time": <POSIX/Unix timestamp (int)>,

 }

 JSON was selected due to its ability to handle rich data and ubiquity, especially with dynamic analysis languages (e.g., Python) and display libraries.
 Simple event-based log formats might be easier for humans to read, but would be less able to present rich data for more in-depth analysis.